 Today I’m sharing the basics of Group Power and what to expect when you take a class.

-I’ve been going to Group Fitness classes for a few months now so I thought it was time that I give a basic run down of what it is and what to expect from your first class.
+I’ve been going to Group Power classes for a few months now so I thought it was time that I give a basic run down of what it is and what to expect from your first class.

 What is it?